AlexanderEggers/hitogo/README.md

 ------
 Version 1.1.0 is currently under development in the master branch.
 Updates are released at least monthly with new features (master only) and bug fixes.
 The latest stable version is 1.0.0-RC1 which can be found in the 1.0.x branch.

+Each major version will be supported until the next major version is released.
+Like 1.0.0 is supported until 1.1.0 is out.

 Comments/bugs/questions/pull requests are always welcome!

 Compatibility